hajrudin316/QA-Portfolio-AcademyBugs/README.md

 # 🌟 QA Portfolio by **Hajrudin Karajčić**

-Hello, I’m **Hajrudin Karajčić** — a motivated QA Engineer who brings **precision, analytical mindset and a relentless focus on quality**.
-With a 6-month immersive QA training backed by hands-on projects, I offer real-world testing skills in manual testing, API automation, database validation and UI automation with Cypress.

-In today’s fast-paced software industry, teams need QA professionals who can **reduce time to market without compromising quality**, **find issues early and clearly explain them**, and **leverage automation to scale testing efforts**.
-That’s exactly what I bring:
+Hi there 👋 — I’m Hajrudin Karajčić, a dedicated Junior QA Engineer who’s ready to work hard, learn fast, and grow within a strong team.
+- Looking for an opportunity to prove myself, not just looking for a job
+- Ready to start with any position or rate that allows me to learn from professionals, contribute value early, and keep improving every day.
+After completing a 6-month intensive QA course, I’ve gained hands-on experience testing real projects and building a solid foundation in QA

+Here’s what I bring to your team:

-- I deliver clear test documentation and practical bug reports that empower developers and reduce rework.
+🧩 Clear, structured test documentation and detailed bug reports that make developers’ work easier.

-- I validate APIs, write SQL queries to check backend integrity, and ensure data flows correctly.
+🔗 Strong understanding of APIs and databases — validating data flow and business logic.

-- I build maintainable Cypress automation frameworks to accelerate regression cycles and free up your team for higher-value testing.
+⚙️ Clean, maintainable Cypress automation frameworks that speed up regression testing.

+🤝 Practical knowledge of Agile workflows, collaboration in Jira, and test management with Qase.io.

-Explore my portfolio to see how I turn test cases into quality-driven results, and how I can help your team ship confidently, faster and smarter.
+Explore my portfolio below to see my projects, testing process, and how I turn bugs into better software.

 ---